The Dichotomy of Evaluating Homomorphism-Closed Queries on Probabilistic Graphs: Result Statement

-The goal of this paper is to extend the dichotomy of Dalvi and Suciu~\cite{dalvi2012dichotomy} on \PQE\ for UCQs.
-Their result states: \begin{thmC}[\cite{dalvi2012dichotomy}] Let $Q$ be a UCQ.
-Then, $\PQE(Q)$ is either in \FPTime or it is \sharpP-hard. \end{thmC} Following Dalvi and Suciu's terminology, we call a UCQ \emph{safe} if $\PQE(Q)$ is in \FPTime, and \emph{unsafe} otherwise.
+Following Dalvi and Suciu's terminology, we call a UCQ \emph{safe} if $\PQE(Q)$ is in \FPTime, and \emph{unsafe} otherwise.
 This dichotomy characterizes the complexity of PQE for UCQs, but does not apply to other homomorphism-closed queries beyond UCQs.
 Our contribution, when restricting to the arity-two setting, is to generalize this dichotomy to \ucqinf, i.e., to \emph{any} query closed under homomorphisms.
-Specifically, we show that all such queries are intractable unless they are equivalent to a safe UCQ. \begin{thm}[Dichotomy] Let $Q$ be a \ucqinf over an arity-two signature.
-Then, either~$Q$ is equivalent to a safe UCQ and $\PQE(Q)$ is in \FPTime, or it is not and $\PQE(Q)$ is \sharpP-hard. \end{thm} Our result relies on the dichotomy of Dalvi and Suciu for \ucqinf queries that are equivalent to UCQs.
+Specifically, we show that all such queries are intractable unless they are equivalent to a safe UCQ\@. \begin{thm}[Dichotomy] Let $Q$ be a \ucqinf over an arity-two signature.
+Then, either~$Q$ is equivalent to a safe UCQ and $\PQE(Q)$ is in {\normalfont\FPTime}, or it is not and $\PQE(Q)$ is {\normalfont\sharpP}-hard. \end{thm} Our result relies on the dichotomy of Dalvi and Suciu for \ucqinf queries that are equivalent to UCQs.
 The key point is then to show intractability for \emph{unbounded} \ucqinf queries.
 Hence, our technical contribution is to show: \begin{thm} Let $Q$ be an unbounded \ucqinf query over an arity-two signature.
-Then, $\PQE(Q)$ is \sharpP-hard. \end{thm}
+Then, $\PQE(Q)$ is {\normalfont\sharpP}-hard. \end{thm}

 This result applies to the very general class of unbounded \ucqinf.
 It implies in particular that the PQE problem is \#P-hard for all Datalog queries that are not equivalent to a UCQ, as in Example~\ref{exa:datalog}: this is the case of all Datalog queries except the ones that are nonrecursive or where recursion is \emph{bounded}~\cite{Hillebrand95}.